 Pass-rate claim ledger

 The third-party rows are useful because they show the folklore pattern, not because they establish a rate.
-A prep page, forum post, or personal story cannot become RoleMath's AWS pass-rate number without a defined population, time window, attempt type, and data owner.
+In RoleMath's editorial view, a prep page, forum post, or personal story cannot become an AWS pass-rate number without a defined population, time window, attempt type, and data owner.

-The official evidence is cleaner: AWS tells you the score scale, minimum passing score, scored-question handling, exam domains, duration, format, cost, languages, and prep resources.
+The official evidence is cleaner: AWS tells you the score scale, minimum passing score, scored-question handling, exam domains, duration, cost, languages, testing options, and prep resources.
 That is enough to plan without inventing a candidate percentage.

 What to use instead